Find out more about what steps you need to take to switch from AOBRD to ELD with this free ebook.

-2018 has been the year of ELD headlines, and for good cause.
-It’s been a major shift for drivers, fleet management, and compliance officers alike.
-Because the mandate involved driver logs, a core function of daily operations for fleets, it has understandably soaked up the industry’s full attention.
+In the United States, 2018 was the year of electronic logging device (ELD) headlines, and for good reason.
+That year marked a major shift from paper logs for drivers, fleet managers, and compliance officers alike.
+Because the mandate involved driver logs, a core function of daily operations for commercial vehicle fleets, it has understandably soaked up the industry’s full attention.

-Though the ELD compliance date has come and gone, let’s not forget that we are still in phase 2 of 3, which means there is more to come, not to mention that existing automatic onboarding recording devices (AOBRDs) actually are still compliant through the extent of phase 2.
+Though the ELD compliance date has come and gone, let’s not forget that we are still in phase 2 of 3, which means there is more to come, not to mention that existing automatic onboarding recording devices (AOBRDs) actually are still compliant through phase 2.

 So what does that mean for AOBRD users?
-As we approach the new year, now is the time to get an AOBRD strategy in place.
+It means that now is the time to get an AOBRD strategy in place.

 FMCSA’s ELD implementation timeline